alphagov/govuk_frontend_toolkit/README.md

 * `external-link-19`
 * `external-link-19-no-hover`

+There are also two alternatives to `external-link-default`:

-`external-link-heading` is a unique style a background image for headings to groups of external links.
+* `external-link-heading` is a unique style a background image for headings to groups of external links.
+* `external-link-white` is a white external icon.

 #### Description